openrocket/openrocket/docs/source/user_guide/advanced_rocket_design.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 A method of recovery favored on windier days is to attach a flame-retardant streamer to the shock cord, in place of a chute.
-Using *OpenRocket* you can simulate streamer recovery by equipping your rocket design with a streamer from the **Mass objects** section.
+Using OpenRocket you can simulate streamer recovery by equipping your rocket design with a streamer from the **Mass Objects** section.

 A streamer flaps in the wind as the rocket falls, losing altitude faster than an equivalent volume of packed parachute.
 Because it comes in faster, it won't drift as much in the wind.
 The rocket will also hit harder, potentially risking damage.
-*OpenRocket* can help you estimate how fast your model will land.
+OpenRocket can help you estimate how fast your model will land.

 By using "snap swivels" - small brass clips usually found in the fishing tackle aisle - you can prepare both a parachute and a streamer for a rocket, choose your method of recovery at the field, and clip it onto the shock cord before you launch.

-NAR requires 10 square cm of streamer area per gram of mass in contest models.
+:abbr:`NAR (National Association of Rocketry)` requires 10 cm :sup:`2` of streamer area per gram of mass in contest models.

 Example Parachute Design
 ^^^^^^^^^^^^^^^^^^^^^^^^